anbuhatakekakashi/node_ctf/README.md

 4. Change lines 42-45 with your database info</br>
 5. run it using "node app.js"</br>
 6. That should be it!</br>

+#IMPORTANT
+1. Default creds are admin/admin.
+Change this asap
+2. Be careful who has access to the admin account.
+There is minimal input filtering for admin as of right now though regular users should be fairly locked down.
+Ex - Admin is the only one with access to post custom messages to the news feed. script tags etc...
+3. Other than that, should be fairly secure.
+If you find any issues, please email me at admin (at) hackitlab . com

 #SCREENSHOTS
 ![Alt text](https://github.com/chrisjd20/node_ctf/blob/master/optional/node.PNG?raw=true "ScreenShot")